oasalonen/forces-assemble/README.md

 # forces-assemble

-A publish-subscribe-like backend system where events are published using a REST endpoint and events are published through push notifications over Firebase.
+A publish-subscribe-like backend system where events are published using a REST endpoint and events are consumed through push notifications over Firebase.

 ## Prerequisites